 Gramping Getaway Itinerary Inspiration: Budding Birdwatchers

 Have some fun of the feathered variety with a visit to one of Ontario’s globally recognized important bird areas, Holiday Beach Conservation Area.
 Wander the walking trails, check out the view from the 40-foot observation tower that overlooks the Big Creek wetland and cool off on Lake Erie’s sandy shores.
 For accommodation in the heart of it all, book the Holiday Beach Cottage vacation rental, the only cottage located within the Conservation Area.
-Magnolia Ranch, in Harrow, is another great option for easy access to birding hotspots in the Windsor area, including Ojibway Park.
+Magnolia Ranch in Harrow and HoriZen Bnb in Leamington, are also great options for easy access to birding hotspots in the Windsor area, including Ojibway Park.

 Gramping Getaway Itinerary Inspiration: Pack Up The Pooch

 To give parents the ultimate break from taking care of others, bring the family dog along for some fun too.
 London’s The Park Hotel welcomes pets.
 The Park’s two-room suites feature sliding barn doors that separate the living and sleeping areas, which is convenient when putting younger children to bed before the rest of the group.

 Are you a parent looking for a much-needed escape or a grandparent who can’t wait to spend some quality time with your grandkids?
 Share your gramping getaway photos with us on Facebook or Instagram by tagging your posts with @OntariosSouthwest.